qvik/go-cloudlogging/README.md

 Contributions to this library are welcomed.
 Any contributions have to meet the following criteria:

 * Meaningfulness.
 Discuss whether what you are about to contribute indeed belongs to this library in the first place before submitting a pull request.
 * Code style.
 Use gofmt and golint and you cannot go wrong with this.
+Generally do not exceed a line length of 80 characters.
 * Testing.
 Try and include tests for your code.

 ## Contact